My predictions for 2021

 * Don't expect any huge reforms from the Biden administration, which aren't possible without Democrats controlling the Senate.
 Do expect a return of competence, decency, integrity and humanity to the White House.

 * The PiS in Poland will have a difficult year.
-In 2020 they narrowly won an election in which they expected a landslide, while their plans to make virtually all terminations illegal (the so-called Aborton Ban) led to enormous protests - the scale of which had not been seen in Poland since the revolution of 1989.
+In 2020 they narrowly won an election in which they expected a landslide, while their plans to make virtually all terminations illegal (the so-called Abortion Ban) led to enormous protests - the scale of which had not been seen in Poland since the revolution of 1989.
 With the opposition now rejuvenated, better organised and with a renewed sense of purpose PiS face some unexpected problems, especially in relation to public confidence in the government.

 * It's going to be an interesting year for politics in Germany, wtih Angela Merkel stepping down in September.
 The CDU will elect Armin Laschet as leader and will emerge as the largest party in the Bundestag, but short of a majority.
 The SPD's difficulties will continue and they will fall into third place, just behind the Greens who will have their best showing to date.